Hamiltonian quantization of solitons in the $\phi^4_{1+1}$ quantum field theory: Introduction

-This is proved in Section \ref{5p1}. \begin{remark} It should be emphasized that while the quadratic Hamiltonian \({\h(\omega^{}_\bullet)} \) describing bosons in the soliton background looks the same as that for free bosons, the interactions in physical space are affected by the presence of the soliton.
-This shows up, for example, in the formula \(b(U)^\dagger= \int{({2\omega^{}_k})^{-\frac{1}{2}}}a_{k}^\dagger \tilde U(k;\xi)dk\) for the operator creating a boson in state determined by a Schwartz function \(U \) (in the continuous spectral subspace); see \S\ref{qsol} for this and related formulae.
-The notation \(\tilde U\) indicates the distorted Fourier transform \eqref{dft}, which appears in place of the Fourier transform in the free case.
+This is proved in Section \ref{5p1}. \begin{remark} To see the significance of the condition \(\sqrt{g}t_1(g)=o(1)\) on the time-scale, one can compare with the corresponding statement in the vacuum case in which the condition is \(gt_0(g)=o(1)\), see Theorem \ref{1st}.
+The reason for the difference is the presence of the zero mode corresponding to translation of the kink, which spreads in the usual manner of quantum dispersion and the presence of \(Q^2\) terms quadratic in the position fluctuation operator force this restriction on \(t_1\).
+In order to compute the semiclassical motion on time-scales of \(O(1/\sqrt{g})\) it will be necessary to treat nonperturbatively terms of this type, as will be seen in the statement of the main theorem below and in its proof in \S\ref{5p1}. \end{remark} \begin{remark} It should be emphasized that while the quadratic Hamiltonian \({\h} \) describing bosons in the soliton background looks the same as that for free bosons, the interactions in physical space are affected by the presence of the soliton.
+This shows up, for example, in the formula \( \int{({4\pi\omega^{}_k})^{-\frac{1}{2}}}a_{k}^\dagger \tilde U(k;\xi)dk\) for the operator creating a boson in state determined by a physical space Schwartz function \(U \) (in the continuous spectral subspace); see \S\ref{qsol} for this and related formulae.
+The notation \(\tilde U\) indicates the {\em distorted Fourier transform} \eqref{dft}, which appears in place of the Fourier transform in the free case.
 Now \(\tilde U \) is constructed from the scattering analysis of the linearized operator \(K \), see \cite{MR2108588} and the Appendix, and depends on the background soliton.
-Insertion of such dependencies into the Hamiltonian ensures that the actual physical space dynamics of the bosons does depend on the presence of the soliton. \end{remark}
+Insertion of such dependencies into the Hamiltonian means that the actual physical space dynamics of the bosons does depend on the presence of the soliton, even without including effects from the interaction part of the Hamiltonian. \end{remark}